 Utility Cyber Security Forum

-According to recent analysis by KPMG, about half (49%) of power and utility CEOs surveyed say that becoming a victim of a cyber attack is now a case of ‘when’, and not ‘if’.
-Despite this, only half (51%) say that their organizations are well-prepared to deal with a cyber attack.
-According to the US Department of Homeland Security’s Industrial Control Systems Computer Emergency Response Team, 32% of reported cyber security incidents in fiscal year 2014 were related to the energy industry.
-In light of sustained cyber security threats from a range of sources, utilities must work to ensure their networks and critical control infrastructure are best positioned to deal with significant attack events, when they occur.
+According to the latest analysis by KPMG, about half (49%) of power and utility CEOs surveyed say that becoming a victim of a cyber attack is now a case of ‘when’, and not ‘if’.
+Despite this, only half (51%) say that their companies are well-prepared to deal with a cyber-attack.

 The need to protect substations and distribution and transmission infrastructure from cyberattacks is of paramount importance to utilities, as grid SCADA and PLC grid control networks are inherently a weak link for cyber threats.

 To help utilities meet this challenge, the Utility Cyber Security Forum on July 21-22, 2020 in Oklahoma City will provide a focused venue in which utility executives can network one-on-one with colleagues facing similar issues.
 Presentations by leading White Hat hackers, vendors, utilities and technology thought leaders will provide invaluable insight and guidance into making the network secure from cyber threats.

 Building off the success of the December 2019 program, the interactive format allows for a focused, problem-solving, off-the-record Forum in which utility peers and solution providers can share insights and lessons learned.